rorywalsh/cabbage/Docs/markdown/cabbage_get_widget_channels.md

 #### Initialization

 * `SIdentifierFiler` -- optional filter in the form of Cabbage identifier syntax.
 For example, if this is set to `automatable(1)`, only widgets with `automatable(1)` will be added to the output array.
+Multiple identifiers are permitted, as shown in the example below.
 * `SChannels[]` -- a string array of widget channel names

 ### Example